volcengine/verl/docs/advance/rollout_is.md

 #### **Veto Mechanism Metrics**

 - **`rollout_is_veto_fraction`**: Fraction of sequences rejected by veto mechanism
+  - **Important**: Sequences are rejected via `response_mask=0`, NOT by zeroing IS weights
+  - IS weights remain as true ratios even for vetoed sequences
+  - Veto detects catastrophic tokens (ratio < veto_threshold, e.g., < 1e-4)
   - **Ideal value**: < 0.05 (less than 5% vetoed)
   - **Warning**: > 0.1 suggests policies are too different or numerical issues

 - **`rollout_is_catastrophic_token_fraction`**: Fraction of tokens below veto threshold
-  - Identifies problematic tokens before sequence-level veto
+  - Identifies problematic tokens before sequence-level veto is applied
+  - Each catastrophic token causes its entire sequence to be rejected
-  - **Warning**: > 0.01 indicates widespread distribution issues
+  - **Warning**: > 0.01 indicates widespread distribution issues or numerical instability

 #### **Threshold Exceedance Metrics**